-

 jumbo white chocolate chip cookies

-(adapted from all recipes)
+(adapted from all recipes)1 cup butter, softened

 1 cup white sugar